DeshanLokuge/Project-Rest-Vision/README.md

 Our app pulls data from the Yelp Fusion API, https://www.yelp.com/fusion.
 We used the "Business Search" and "Restaurant Search" endpoints mainly for this application.

-On top of the data for each restaurant derived from the Yelp databas,

 **Packages Used**